variantstudios/greeleydowntown.com/_directory/right-to-read-of-weld-county.md

 service_categories:
   - educational
   - non-profit
-Contact_Name: Lisa Peterson
+Contact_Name: Lisa Taylor
 Contact_Email: lisa@r2rweldcounty.org
-Logo_image_path: /assets/images/directory/righttoread.png
+Logo_image_path:
 ---

-Our Mission: To Provide affordable literacy, communication, and cultural orientation instruction for adults.
-Right to Read, Weld County is a non-profit organization dedicated to fighting illiteracy and poverty in the Weld County area.
-Our mission is to provide adults in this area with the necessary education, cultural awareness, and job skills to be a fulfilled, self-reliant, contributing member of our community.
-We offer classes that range from basic ESL (Level 1) to GED (Level 6) as well as an EL Civics/Citizenship class.
-Additionally, we work closely with other non-profit organizations to ensure financial and social success for each individual student and their family.
+In 2017, the Immigrant and Refugee Center of Northern Colorado began as a combined operation between Right to Read of Weld County and the Global Refugee Center.
+Becoming one, larger organization made sense for a variety of reasons, but it was the opportunity to provide further services to our clients that made the decision easy.
+Rather than providing English language training to some clients and Community Navigation services to others, we knew that we could be reaching everyone by making our services into one efficient, effective process.

+Our mission is "Empowering refugees and immigrants, connecting communities, and advocating for successful integration."